codespede/pwoli/docs/index.md

 $ npm install pwoli@latest
 ```

-If you are using an ORM other than Sequelize or even a customized version of Sequelize, [click here](/pwoli/using-another-orm)
+If you are using any ORM(like Mongoose) other than Sequelize, please [click here](/pwoli/using-another-orm) to see details on how to configure it.

 Enter these lines in your application's entry script(most probably index.ts or index.js)

 ```js